Complicated Custody Cases

 As in any complicated litigated matter, a parent needs a lawyer who knows not only the law, but also the many minute details that make up the relevant facts.
 The lawyer must master the facts, and then fashion a winning theory of the case (see point 2 of How to Win the Unwinnable Case).
 The lawyer must then present them to the Court in a persuasive, compelling manner, while fending off all of the counterarguments.
 This is not a job for the faint of heart or character!

-If you would like to discuss how these Custody Factors apply in your individual case, feel free to call our office at (212) 964-6100.
+If you would like to discuss how these Custody Factors apply in your individual case, feel free to call our office for a free telephone consultation at (212) 964-6100.